In addition, some provinces have government run systems, private insurer systems or a combination of government and private insurers.

 Own Damage Coverage

 This is coverage for your own vehicle.
 This coverage can be separated into Collision and Comprehensive coverage.
 While collision coverage seems self-evident, Comprehensive coverage is designed to cover not collision type claims such as: fire, theft, vandalism and water damage.
 This coverage is optional but most vehicle owners prefer to buy the coverage to protect their investment.
-If the vehicle is leased or a loan has been used to buy the vehicle, the lessor or lender will make this coverage a requirement.
+If the vehicle is leased or is financed, the lessor or lien holder will make this coverage a requirement.

 Replacement Cost: Basic car insurance is offered on a depreciated basis.
 This means that at the time of a loss, the policy states that the claim will be paid on the “Actual Cash Value” of the vehicle.
 Since car depreciation occurs relatively quickly, the value at the time of a claim may be significantly different from the amount you paid for the new car a couple of years ago.
 Replacement cost coverage may be available, as an option.